 It was necessary to add another preamplifier 15 m from the source in front of the SDR. (it is a KU LNA 133BH).
 Its characteristics are displayed on next figure (+28 dB and 0.6 dB noise factor around 1420 MHz).

 Intrinsic preamplifier noise factor, important for overall radiotelescope receiving performances is displayed on the left scale.
 Gain is given on the right scale.

-The first MOSFET preamplifier will be soon replaced by a better one dedicated to radioastronomy.
+When antenna motorisation is repaired we will have access to the source cavity.
+At this time the first MOSFET transistor preamplifier will be replaced by a better one dedicated to radioastronomy.
 HP LNA with CAVITY BAND PASS FILTER.
 Specifications: The filter section, will give the observer better selectivity (High Q) and will ward off some types of annoying interference, such as radar.
 The filter will pass the 1420 MHz signal and effectively attenuate unwanted signals.
-The LNA, N/F of 0.29 +/- 0.15 dB, gain of 35 dB +/- 3 dB.
+Manufacturer provides LNA characteristics: LNA, N/F of 0.29 +/- 0.15 dB, gain of 35 dB +/- 3 dB.
 With N male connector.